gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 We'll actually create instead a `string` local variable, which is also a [serialized field](#updating-the-text-content).

+We can also specify another attribute called `UnityEngine.TextAreaAttribute.TextAreaAttribute()` to enlarge the text field area, that we will create shortly, so that we have better visibility when typing.

+This attribute take in two arguments, the first one, is the minimum size that the text box will have, and the second one, is the minimum amount of lines that the text box will have until it creates a scroll bar.

 At the top of our script, just above the class declaration, we need to also include the attribute `CreateAssetMenuAttribute.CreateAssetMenuAttribute()`, or, it's alias, `CreateAssetMenu()`.

-We need to pass as a parameter of `menuName` the name of the class that we want to make as a scriptable object.
+We need to pass, as a `menuName` parameter, the name of the class that we want to make as a scriptable object.
 In our case, `State`.

-We can also specify another attribute called `UnityEngine.TextAreaAttribute.TextAreaAttribute()` to enlarge the text field area, that we will create shortly, so that we have better visibility when typing.

-This attribute take in two arguments, the first one, is the minimum size that the text box will have, and the second one, is the minimum amount of lines that the text box will have until it creates a scroll bar:
+This creates an option to create a `State` scriptable object in assets, in Unity.

+The code:

 ```cs
 using System.Collections;
 using System.Collections.Generic;